vibhuthasak/vibhutha-blog-2020/content/posts/swift-tensorflow-guide.md

 apt install nvidia-cuda-toolkit
 Please ask your administrator.
 ```
-* This error have two possibilities:
+* This error has two possibilities:
-  1. Your machine **have CUDA installed** but Environment variable is not set.
+  1. Your machine **have CUDA installed** but the Environment variable is not set.
   2. Your machine **do not have CUDA installed**.

 _If Case #1 (Env variable is not set) :_ <br/>
 Use the below command to locate your cuda installation on your machine
 ```console